Robin Cousins

-Robin John Cousins MBE (born 17 August 1957) is a British former competitive figure skater who was BBC Sports Personality of the Year in 1980.
+Robin John Cousins (born 17 August 1957) is a British former competitive figure skater who was BBC Sports Personality of the Year in 1980.
 He was the 1980 Olympic champion, the 1980 European champion, a three-time World medalist (1978–1980) and four-time British national champion (1977–1980), winning all of these titles during his amateur career.
 He followed this with a successful career as a professional figure skater and later starred in ice shows as well as producing several of his own.
 He is able to spin in either direction, both clockwise and anti-clockwise, which is an unusual skill for a figure skater.

-Off the ice, Cousins has commentated on figure skating events for the BBC, and he assumed the position of head judge on ITV's Dancing on Ice show from 2006 to 2014.
+Off the ice, Cousins commentates on figure skating events for the BBC and was head judge on ITV's Dancing on Ice show from 2006 to 2014.
 He has also appeared in theatre productions, including the West End.

 Early life

 Robin Cousins was born in Bristol to Jo, a secretary, and Fred, a civil servant, who was formerly a goalkeeper for Millwall F.C.
 Cousins has two older brothers, Martin and Nick.
 He attended Henbury School but left at the age of 15.

 Cousins first stepped onto the ice at age six at Westover Road Ice Rink while on holiday in Bournemouth.
 Having enjoyed the experience, he requested lessons for Christmas eighteen months later.

 As a young skater, Cousins trained in ice dancing at the same time as singles.
 His first coach was Pamela Davies.
 He was later coached by Gladys Hogg at Queens Ice Rink and then by Carlo Fassi.

-Cousins left school at the age of sixteen to focus on figure skating.
-In 1974, he moved alone from Bristol to London, where he would live in a small apartment that "amounted to a converted closet."
+Cousins left school at the age of fifteen to focus on figure skating.
+In 1974, he moved alone from Bristol to London, where he would live in a small bedsit that "amounted to a converted closet."
 He found a job stacking shelves at Whiteley's department store.